kristofhracza/hacking-procedure/Reverse_engineering/re.md

-# Reverse Engineering
-Everything that you need for RE

 # Radare2 (R2)
 Manipulate binaries easily
 You can use R2 to overwrite parts of the assembly code so one part doesn't get called or gets redirected.